I stopped marketing.

 Did it provide value?
 If you say that nothing was accomplished in that status update — that it’s no better than a cat photo — you’re missing the point.

 This status update proved something important.
 People don’t respond best to pictures.
-They don’t respond best to calls to action.
+They don’t respond best to A call-to-action is a button or link on your ad that suggests the action you want your audience to take.
+Examples: "Learn More" or "Sign Up.".
 They don’t respond best to specific words or phrases.

 People respond to people.
 Not brands.